LinguaPhylo/linguaPhylo.github.io/developer/setup-dev-env.md

 Please configure your IntelliJ Gradle JVM to {{ java_version }}.
 You can go to "Preferences", and expand `Build, Execution, Deployment` => `Build Tools` => `Gradle`.
-In addition, it is important to set `Build and run using` "IntelliJ IDEA".
+In addition, it is important to set `Build and run using` "IntelliJ IDEA", otherwise breakpoints will not work in Java class using the default option "Gradle".
-The breakpoints will not work using the default option "Gradle".
+But if you want to debug the Gradle build file, you have to change this to "Gradle" option.

 <figure class="image">
   <img src="GradleJVM.png" alt="GradleJVM">